wenderjean/rails_vagrant_environment/README.md

 ## Ruby Vagrant Environment

-Creates an environment available by Vagrant and provisioned by Puppet to Rails applications.
+Create an environment available by Vagrant and provisioned by Puppet to Rails applications.
 These features will be installed:

 - Curl